NikUstimenko/acoustotreams/docs/tmatrix.rst

 Here, we also accelerate the computations using paralyzation by :mod:`Parallel` in :mod:`joblib`.

-Finally, we compute the radiation pattern of the sphere at the same frequency.
+Finally, we compute the radiation pattern of the sphere at the same frequency as a function of the polar angle :math:`\theta`.
 The red arrow indicates the direction of incidence of the plane wave.

 .. literalinclude:: examples/sphere.py
    :language: python